Autonomous systems and attractor behaviors in non-metricity gravity: stability analysis and cosmic acceleration: Introduction

-An alternative method to describe gravitational interactions involves torsion and non-metricity.
-Gravities derived from these characteristics are referred to as GR analogues.
-Modified versions of these gravities are known as $f(T)$ and $f(Q)$ gravities \cite{Capozziello2011, Clifton:2011jh,Capozziello:2023vne, Joyce:2014kja}.
-These gravitational theories can be realized by utilizing non-standard metric-affine connections, such as the Weitzenbock connection and metric incompatible connections, distinct from the Levi-Cevita connection in General Relativity (GR).
-These frameworks explore gravitational dynamics beyond the conventional GR paradigm by incorporating different geometric structures and connections.
-Absolutely, in the realm of General Relativity (GR), the Levi-Civita connection is linked to curvature while maintaining zero torsion.
-Contrastingly, in the teleparallelism framework, the Weitzenbock connection is tied to torsion while possessing zero curvature.
-This distinction between the two connections encapsulates their primary geometric characteristics and illustrates their role in describing gravitational interactions within their respective gravitational theories \cite{Koussour:2022zgo}.
-The $f(T)$ gravity is also the most easily understood teleparallel equivalent of general relativity (TEGR) \cite{Ferraro:2006jd, Cai:2015emx, Bahamonde:2021gfp}.
-A new type of gravity theory, the symmetric teleparallel equivalent of general relativity (STEGR), has recently been investigated.
-The concept of non-metricity saclar $Q$ is used in this theory to define gravitational interactions which has zero torsion and curvature \cite{BeltranJimenez:2017tkd, BeltranJimenez:2019tme} (for recent review on $f(Q)$ gravity, see \cite{Heisenberg:2023lru}).
-The STEGR's most straightforward modification is $ f(Q) $ gravity.
-Both teleparallel and symmetric teleparallel gravity can be built on fascinating geometric frameworks provided by torsion and non-metricity, respectively \cite{Mandal:2020lyq, Mandal:2020buf, Harko:2018gxr, Dimakis:2021gby, Koussour:2022ycn, Koussour:2022wbi, Narawade:2023tnn, Agrawal:2022ccq, Pati:2021zew}.
-In this study, we consider the case of modified symmetric teleparallel gravity.
+An alternative approach to describing gravitational interactions involves incorporating torsion and non-metricity into the theoretical framework.
+Gravities derived from these characteristics are referred to as GR analogues, with modified versions known as $f(T)$ and $f(Q)$ gravities \cite{Capozziello:2011et, Clifton:2011jh, Capozziello:2023vne, Joyce:2014kja}.
+These gravitational theories can be formulated using non-standard metric-affine connections, such as the Weitzenbock connection and metric incompatible connections, which differ from the Levi-Civita connection used in General Relativity (GR).
+These frameworks explore gravitational dynamics beyond the conventional GR paradigm by incorporating diverse geometric structures and connections.
+In the realm of General Relativity, the Levi-Civita connection is associated with curvature while maintaining zero torsion.
+In contrast, the teleparallelism framework employs the Weitzenbock connection, which is characterized by torsion and zero curvature.
+This distinction between the two connections highlights their primary geometric characteristics and elucidates their respective roles in describing gravitational interactions within their theoretical contexts \cite{Koussour:2022zgo}.
+The $f(T)$ gravity is recognized as the most comprehensible teleparallel equivalent of General Relativity (TEGR) \cite{Ferraro:2006jd, Cai:2015emx, Bahamonde:2021gfp, Duchaniya:2023aeu}.